smblott-github/chromi/README.md

 The extension calls the indicated function with the given arguments and responds with a message of the form:

-  1. the literal word `Chromi` (note the capital "C"),
+  1. the literal word `Chromi` (note the capital "C", this time),
-  2. the identifier provided with the resquest,
+  2. the identifier provided with the original resquest,
   3. the literal word `done` (or `error`, in the event of failure), and
   4. a URI encoded, JSON stringified list of results from the function's invocation.